Diane Keaton

 Diane Keaton at the Academy Awards

-In the early 2000s, Keaton delighted fans with her role in the comedy "Town & Country" (2001), in which she reunited with Warren Beatty and Goldie Hawn and joined the young Josh Hartnett.
-The romantic comedy "Something's Gotta Give" (2003) with Jack Nicholson and Keanu Reeves did not go unnoticed either.
+In the early 2000s, Keaton delighted fans with her role in the comedy "Town & Country" (2001), reuniting with Warren Beatty and Goldie Hawn alongside a young Josh Hartnett.
+The romantic comedy "Something's Gotta Give" (2003) with Jack Nicholson and Keanu Reeves was another standout.
 This box-office hit earned Keaton her fourth Oscar nomination, but the award went to Charlize Theron for her stunning transformation in the drama "Monster".

 Something's Gotta Give Interview

-Among other successful feature films of the 2000s, Diane starred in "The Family Stone" (2005), in which she played the cheerful housewife Sybil Stone, and the comedy "Mad Money" (2008), where the actress appeared as the organizer of a bank robbery operation.
+Other successful 2000s films included "The Family Stone" (2005), where she played cheerful housewife Sybil Stone, and the comedy "Mad Money" (2008), in which she starred as the mastermind behind a bank robbery scheme.

 A scene from the movie Mad Money